Your browser is unsupported

 Sydney Patterson

-My name is Sydney Patterson and I am a second year dental student.
+My name is Sydney Patterson and I am a fourth year dental student.

 “…I have been welcomed into a warm, supportive community that advocates for my success in dentistry.
 It is a space that I feel safe to come to when I am struggling academically but a community that I am also excited to share my accomplishments with.
 I am truly appreciative for the program and I hope to be able to provide the same support that I was given to future pre-dental students…”